 -

-To track changes to safety events, each event assignment and any video preview longer than 2.5 seconds displays in the Activity log on the safety event details.
-To improve the accuracy of the detection, Samsara also requests feedback for the detection after you review the safety event video.
+To track changes to safety events, each event assignment and any video preview longer than 2.5 seconds displays in the Activity log on the Safety Event Details.
+After you review the safety event video, Samsara prompts for your feedback about the detection accuracy.
+Regular feedback improves the accuracy of the detection.

 |